michaeldmcqueen/resources.gmt.com-website/_woh_resources/schedule-menu-packing/packing-list.md

 * 1 5-gallon water jug for every 6 people&nbsp;
 * 1 large cooler (on wheels is preferred) for every 6 people&nbsp;

-**COMMUNITY GIFT: **

-The community you are serving has a specific need and is asking for donations.
+COMMUNITY GIFT: The community you are serving has a specific need and is asking for donations.
 Your group’s mission: have FUN collecting as much of the needed item as you can and bring it to camp with you\!

-Check your customer account, under the “Schedule, Menu and Packing” tab, to see your camp’s requested item.
-Thank you in advance\!
+Check on your customer account, under “Helpful Resources, and then Schedule, Menu and Packing”, to see your camp’s requested item.
+Your gift will be meeting a specific need in the community you are serving–thank you in advance\!

 * Involve your congregation, friends and even your local businesses in the effort.
 * Is transportation a problem?
 Purchase your community gifts when you arrive.&nbsp;